Club History - An overview

 The Union Recreation Club opened in 1882.
 Strathfield Croquet Club became a separate entity in 1904.
-In 1947, Strathfield Council (owners of our current site at 50 Redmyre Road) officially handed over the croquet lawns for use by the Croquet Club.
+On 29 May 1947, Strathfield Council (owners of our current site at 50 Redmyre Road) officially handed over the croquet lawns for use by the Croquet Club.
 The Council continues to maintain the lawns on our behalf and has generously assisted with maintenance and renewal of our club house and facilities.

-Clara Ruth Firth was an active club member.
-She was club champion, club president and club secretary in several years as well as the New South Wales Champion of Champions in 1937 When in 1947 the club moved to its current Redmyre Rd premises the Clubhouse was donated by the Firth Family in their mother’s honour
+(Clara) Ruth Firth was an active club member.
+She was club champion, club president and club secretary in several years as well as the New South Wales Champion of Champions in 1937 When in 1947 the club moved to its current Redmyre Rd premises.
+The Ruth Firth Clubhouse was donated by the Firth Family in their mother’s honour.

 Edna had been a long time member of the club.